 Estimates from the EPA suggest that radon is the leading cause of lung cancer in the United States in non-smokers, leading to around 21,000 lung cancer deaths annually.
 Those who smoke are at an even greater risk of developing this disease because their lungs are already weakened from cigarette or tobacco usage.

-Excessive amounts of radon gas can be a serious threat to your health.
-In high quantities, this gas can drastically increase one’s risk of developing lung cancer, as confirmed by the EPA and CDC.
+Excessive amounts of radon gas can be a serious threat.
+This gas can drastically increase one’s risk of developing lung cancer in high quantities, as confirmed by the EPA and CDC.

-You can hire professional radon testing companies to inspect your property and carry out tests, or you can do part of the test yourself and send your test kits and devices to labs for analysis.
+You can hire professional radon testing companies to inspect your property and do tests, or you can do part of the test and send your test kits and devices to labs for analysis.

-Some radon inspection companies also offer radon mitigation services, but others are specialized purely in testing for the presence of the gas.
+Some radon inspection companies also offer radon mitigation services, but others specialize in testing for the presence of the gas.

-Opening windows can temporarily lower the amount of radon in your home, but as soon as you close them again, radon levels will return to their usual rates within half a day, so this is not a viable long-term option.
+Opening windows can temporarily lower the radon in your home, but radon levels return to their usual rates within half a day when you close them again, so this is not a viable long-term option.

 Yes, new homes can be built with radon-reduction systems and radon-resistant materials.
+This is required in new construction in some states with high radon levels.
 The EPA recommends talking to your builder about radon-resistant materials and options to find out more.

 Radon can lead to lung cancer risks for those living or working in a building.
-So, it can be very important to have an inspection, especially when moving to a new home or carrying out renovation work.
+So, it can be important to have an inspection, especially when moving to a new home or doing renovation work.